 Not only is the palace impressive, but the grounds are as well.
 It is almost 500 acres and incredible to walk around.
 From April to mid-October, you can take gondola rides on the Mittelkanal when the weather is good.

-The city wall around this gate were built in the late 13th and early 14th centuries.
+The city wall around this gate was built in the late 13th and early 14th centuries.
 They were established as a defense fortification during a period of urban expansion.
 Little of the walls remain and the gates are pretty fun to see.

 The gate was barely damaged in World War II.
 Even so, it was refurbished in the 1980s and remains a treasured remnant of the old city.